Yena-stack/Bias-in-AI-Agents/README.md

 # Bias-in-AI-Agents
-This is a repository for my research: bias in AI agents. hello,, goodbye!
+This is a repository for my research: bias in AI agents.